 Although we’ve stated a time of between 10 and 15 minutes, it’s also important to be mindful of how you are feeling throughout the experience.
 If you start to feel light-headed, we recommend getting out of your hot tub as a precaution.

 Another precaution to take when combining hot tubs and high blood pressure is to enjoy the experience with someone else.
-Whether that person is a friend or family member, this is a great piece of advice as they can be on hand to help out if you start to feel light-headed, reducing the risk of your hot tub use.
+Whether that person is a friend or family member, this is a great piece of advice as they can be on hand to help out if you start to feel light-headed, reducing the risk of health issues during your hot tub use.

 If you’re unfortunately in the ‘Extremely High Blood Pressure’ category, we recommend avoiding hot tub use, as you’ll be putting yourself at too much risk by doing so.
+Hydrotherapy can worsen your symptoms if your pressure levels are too high, despite some research suggesting lower levels of hypertension could benefit.
+It’s too dangerous to put your health at risk if you’re in the upper brackets of blood pressure, though, so make sure you know which category you belong to before bathing.

 Another precaution to take when using a hot tub while having high blood pressure is to avoid consuming alcohol before or during your time in your hot tub.
 The reason for this is that alcohol can make you feel dizzy or drowsy, and this could make you lose track of your session duration.